knightsUCF/CarRacing/Log.md

 So the intro sequence is complete now.
 Of course we have to create the intro image sequences, and possibly some sounds.
 But the implementation is done.
 Save this for later. #TODO.

+We will also need a way to trigger the car, and everything going once the actual game starts, and keep those objects inactive in the hierarchy till then. #TODO

 # Intro Animations

 We will want some intro animations (even if simple movements) and sounds to set the player. #TODO